darnley/ExcelConverter/README.md

 }
 ```

-If you would like to use into a `DataTableCollection` directly, use the [extension method](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/extension-methods) `Converter.ExcelConverter.Extensions.AsDictionary()`.
-In this case, as you are using the [extension method](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/extension-methods), you just have to call it as a `DataTableCollection` method.
+If you would like to use it directly into a `DataTableCollection` object, use the [extension method](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/extension-methods) `Converter.ExcelConverter.Extensions.AsDictionary()`.
+In this case, once you are using the [extension method](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/extension-methods), you just have to call it as a `DataTableCollection` method.

 ```csharp
 var result = dataSet.Tables.AsDictionary();